Heath Robinson Vertical Garden Racks: Part 2

 I am doing a little juggling act with the nutrients to keep the flowering plants and seedlings

 happy!
-I am feeding 75% flower 25% grow it seems to be working very well up to press.
+I am feeding 75% flower 25% grow.
+It seems to be working very well up to the press.

 it would work.

-When I first started growing indoors vertical lamps with a small parabolic reflector was all
+When I first started growing indoors, vertical lamps with a small parabolic reflector were all

-hurt but the light output from either end of the bulb is very poor indeed and only very large
+hurt, but the light output from either end of the bulb is very poor indeed, and only huge

-footprint parabolic’s are of any use as they catch some of the light further away from the bulb.
+footprint parabolics are of any use as they catch some light further away from the bulb.

-The internal area is 4 ft x 6ft and yes the light are slightly above center this is for when the
+The internal area is 4 ft x 6ft, and the light is slightly above the center.
+This is for when the

 largest plants are placed in the bottom row.

 Ok, update time, things are going well, and the system is budding up nicely; after I took these

 pics, I sorted out the pots, so next time I update, the taller plants will be on the bottom row.